Muskrat Jerky

 Shopping List

-11 ingredients total10 with images3 with substitutions
+11 ingredients11 with images3 with subs

 3Cooking Instructions